Types of Evaluation and the Questions They Can Answer

 - Capacity Building – CIVHC staff can help you make the best use of your evaluation data through capacity building, training, program monitoring, and data numeracy education.

-- Evaluation Support for Grant Writing Support – A strong evaluation plan in a grant proposal is critical for ensuring you have the capacity and resources for evaluation activities.
+- Evaluation Support for Grant Writing – A strong evaluation plan in a grant proposal is critical for ensuring you have the capacity and resources for evaluation activities.
 Evaluation data can also be powerful when proposing a new program or redesign.
 CIVHC can assist with writing and reviewing these proposal components, as well as coach staff in developing these skills.